Open Building Population Layer (Canada) — v3

 7. Assign: BLDG_POP = best_available_ratio + ORPHAN_RATIO, rounded to 3 decimal places

-8. Output: Points and Footprints geopackages per province and nationally
+9. Output: Points and Footprints layers per province and nationally

-Close-up view with population labels in Victoria, BC
+Close-up view with population labels and Dissemination Block census boundaries in Chilliwack, BC

-Data fields provided with this data layer are described below:
+Data fields provided with this data layer are described below.
+The main data field is “BLDG_POP” which provides the best available population estimate for each building.

 FieldTypeDescription